rbalestr-lab/stable-ssl/README.md

 ⚠️ **This library is currently in a phase of active development.
 All features are subject to change without prior notice.**

-`stable-ssl` provides all the boilerplate to quickly get started with AI research, focusing on Self-Supervised Learning (SSL), though other applications can certainly build upon **stable-ssl**.
+``stable-ssl`` streamlines training self-supervised learning models by offering all the essential boilerplate code with minimal hardcoded utilities.
+Its modular and flexible design supports seamless integration of architectures, loss functions, evaluation metrics, augmentations, and more from any source.

 At its core, `stable-ssl` provides a [BaseTrainer](https://rbalestr-lab.github.io/stable-SSL.github.io/dev/gen_modules/stable_ssl.BaseTrainer.html#stable_ssl.BaseTrainer) class with essential methods to train and evaluate your model.

 This class is intended to be subclassed for specific training needs (see these [trainers](https://rbalestr-lab.github.io/stable-ssl.github.io/dev/trainers.html) as examples).

 We recommend using **configuration files** to define parameters and [Hydra](https://hydra.cc/) to manage those configurations.

-**General Idea:** `stable-SSL` offers a highly flexible framework with minimal hardcoded utilities.
-You can instantiate modules from `stable-SSL`, PyTorch, TorchMetrics, or your own custom classes.
-This means you can seamlessly integrate custom parts while still leveraging `stable-SSL`’s capabilities.

 `stable-ssl` handles:
 - Job submission